-- a.
-Piped storm sewer collects runoff from inlets and discharges to a larger box culvert system or open channels. - b.
+- c.
+Pipe Inlets The end of a pipe that is exposed to the surface for collection of runoff.
+This could be a headwall, or flared end section, or just the end of a pipe. - 2.
+Underground Facilities - Piped storm sewer collects runoff from inlets and discharges to a larger box culvert system or open channels. - b.
 Box culvert system collects runoff from other piped storm sewer systems.
 These are larger structures similar to the Harding Drain. - c.
 Man made drainage channels open channels that have been constructed. - d.
 Detention facilities retain water during a storm event with the intended result of releasing less runoff than what is flowing into it.